PodsLink/podslink-help/source/_posts/privacy.md

 # Hello!
 You are welcome to use PodsLink.

-- PodsLink is an Android mobile phone application developed by XiaoLong, Ltd. The user displays the battery pop-up interface when the headset (AirPods headset or Beats headset, hereinafter referred to as headset) is connected to the Android phone, and can be displayed in the notification bar, Status bar, desktop gadgets and quick settings to check power.
-At present, there are functions such as pop-up window, in-ear detection, viewing headset positioning, and setting AirPods touch control.
+- PodsLink is an Android mobile phone application developed by XiaoLong, Ltd. The user displays the battery pop-up interface when the earbuds (AirPods earbuds or Beats earbuds, hereinafter referred to as earbuds) is connected to the Android phone, and can be displayed in the notification bar, Status bar, desktop gadgets and quick settings to check power.
+At present, there are functions such as pop-up window, in-ear detection, viewing earbuds positioning, and setting AirPods touch control.
 - PodsLink respects and protects the personal privacy of all users.
 In order to provide you with more accurate and personalized services, this software will use your personal information in accordance with the provisions of this privacy agreement.
 However, this software will treat this information with a high degree of diligence and prudence.
 Without your prior permission, this software will not disclose or provide this information to a third party.
 This software will update this privacy policy from time to time.
 When you agree to this software service use agreement, you are deemed to have agreed to the entire content of this privacy policy.

 ## I. Permissions and information obtained by PodsLink